hoanglonggap00/FindTheWordGame/README.md

 # FindTheWordGame
-this is the processing application i program for WCOM1000 class
+This is the processing application I program for WCOM1000 class